bhavanabhasker/VehicleDetection/README.md

 ### Sliding Window Search

 The code for sliding window search can be found in the same ipython notebook.
 The y axis for the images and video frames was restricted to [400,650].
-I chose the scaling factor of 1.5 to capture the vehicles.
+The y value was selected to ensure that the cars are captured in the area of interest.
+The window size was chosen to be 64 with an overlap of 50% between the adjacent windows in both horizontal and vertical dimensions.
+I chose the scaling factor of 1.5 to capture the vehicles correctly.
 Here is an example image from this step,

 ![alt text][image3]